 When a water heater uses hard water, the calcium and magnesium minerals collect on the heating element inside, forming a thick crust layer on its surface.
 The water heater needs to use more energy to heat through that rock-like substance before it can raise the water temperature inside the tank.
 Over time, this hardness build-up can lead to real damage to the heating element.
 At a minimum, a new part would need to be purchased and replaced, but in some cases, you would have to buy a new water heater.

 With soft water, this crust layer never forms, and the water heater can function as its manufacturer intended with little to no maintenance.
 An efficient water heater can save you as much as 29% per year on water heating costs and keep you from buying a new one for many years.

 And that’s just what happens inside a water heater!
 Think of how many other appliances in your home have water running through it.
 A dishwasher, washing machine, humidifier, coffee maker, and more all go through the same increased energy draw as they try to work through the hard water mineral build-up inside their mechanisms.

 Hard water contains minerals like magnesium and calcium that can cause headaches in your home.
 You may not know it, but the hard water in your home could cost you hundreds of dollars in cleaning products and even more in wasted energy when it comes to heating your home and washing your clothes and dishes.

 Treating your home's water with an Evolve Series® water softener can remove these nuisance minerals, saving your home lots of money and energy.

-With our advanced Water Efficient Technology® (W.E.T.) you can also be sure that your water softener itself is also saving you as much energy, water, and salt as possible!
-Contact your local authorized Evolve dealer today and find out how high quality water can help you save on household items and energy.
+With our advanced Water Efficient Technology® (W.E.T.), you can also be sure that your water softener saves you as much energy, water, and salt as possible!
+Contact your local authorized Evolve dealer today and find out how high-quality water can help you save on household items and energy.